Scotts Valley & Felton markets OPEN in May

 Platos De Bienestar: Healthy Plates Produce Rx

-Platos De Bienestar: Healthy Plates Produce Rx In partnership with the Santa Cruz Community Health Centers we are piloting a program called Platos de Bienestar: Healthy Plates (Platos).
-This is a produce prescription program which uses whole, healthy f …
+Platos De Bienestar: Healthy Plates Produce Rx In partnership with the Santa Cruz Community Health Centers the Santa Cruz Community Farmers’ Markets ran a two-year produce prescription program called Platos de Bienestar or Healthy Plates, 2023-2024.
+Pr …

 Featured Vendors